stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

   - The profit, cost and revenue are bigger during the first trimester, and almost the same in the other 3 trimesters.

 # 📌 4th Week - Improvements and latest revision

+- Improvement of all weeks
+- Insertion of mobile version of dashboards